unwire/viper-demo-ios/Presentation.md

 **Storage**
 - Faster, local storage or cache (e.g. NSUserDefaults, CoreData etc)
-- Api should be simple and fast
+- Api should be simple and fast.

 ---